The paleoclassical interpretation of quantum theory: Open problems

 This is clearly an interesting question for future research.
 It is certainly also a question interesting in itself, interesting from point of view of pure mathematics, for a better understanding of probability theory.

-The consequences may be fatal for this approach -- it may be that we find that the \Sch equation does not fit into this set of restrictions.
-This possibility of falsifiction is, of course, the very point of the Popperian consideration.
+The consequences may be fatal for this approach -- it may be that we find that the \Sch equation does not fit into this set of restrictions even approximately\footnote{That it does not fit exactly will be shown below, in the consideration about quantum computers.
+But for the interpretation to be viable, exactness is not obligatory -- it is sufficient that the \Sch equation can be obtained as an approximation.}.
+This possibility of falsification is, of course, the very point of the Popperian consideration.
 I'm nonetheless not afraid that this happens, but this is only a personal opinion.

 The situation may be, indeed, much better: That this subclass of theories contains the \Sch equation, but appears to be heavily restricted by some additional, yet unknown, conditions.
-Then, all of these additional restrictions give us partial answers to the ``why the quantum'' question.
+Then, all of these additional restrictions would give us additional partial answers to the ``why the quantum'' question.